IgorHalfeld/recordall/README.md

 + [x] Show how much time has already been recorded.
 + [ ] and more [here](https://github.com/Halfeld/recordall/projects/1)...

-See that changes on [developer branch](https://github.com/Halfeld/recordall/tree/develop) branch.
+See this changes on [developer branch](https://github.com/Halfeld/recordall/tree/develop).